SC-Swiderski-LLC/TicketMaker/README.md

    ```

 2. **Build the Installer**:
-   Use the provided Inno Setup script to compile the installer for distribution.
+   Use the provided `TicketMakerInstaller.iss` Inno Setup script in the installer folder to compile the installer for distribution.

 ## Notes